g-hurst/maze-generator/README.md

 # maze-generator

-**This project generates a random square maze**
+**This project generates a random maze**
-* maze must be greater than three units wide
+* maze rows and columns must be greater than three units
-* maze size must be an odd number
+* maze rows and columns must be odd numbers

 The algorithm used to generate the maze is a variation of the Hunt and Kill algorithm.
 The difference in this generator is that instead of looping through the individual searches and path generations, path generations are recursivly called within the walk funciton.